itcotta/enjinuity/README.md

 # enjinuity
-Enjin forums do not provide an export feature to allow communities to migrate away their services.
-While this decision makes good business sense, we believe it is harmful for their users.
+*enjinuity* provides a way for Enjin communities to export their forum to a number of other self-hosted forum software in order to migrate away from Enjin.

-*enjinuity* allows you to move your Enjin forum to a number of popular forum software.
+## Supported forums

-## Setup
+* MyBB

-### Prerequisites
+## Prerequisites
-Python 3
+* Python 3

-lxml
+* lxml

-Selenium
+* Selenium

-Psycopg2 or PyMySql
+* Psycopg2 or PyMySql

-### Install
+## Install

 ## Usage
-For an example, see `bin/run_enjinuity`.
+For a full example script, please see [bin/run_enjinuity](bin/run_enjinuity).

 ## Reference
 short and succint API docs here